sumerjoshi/audio-processing-ai/README.md

 For the example here, I set up a data folder at the top level with /data/train/ai and /data/train/real and would .mp3 and .wav files that I want to fintune against.
-I got the real data from FMA [Link Text][https://github.com/mdeff/fma] for testing, and the AI generated data from Facebook's Music Gen.
+I got the real data from FMA [Link Text][https://github.com/mdeff/fma] for testing, and the AI generated data from Facebook's Music Gen. There needs to be the word "ai" in the path of the ai folders and "real" in the path to the real songs.

-**NOTE: In /model/pretrained/cnn14.py, I'm hardcoding the path to be /mode/pretrained/pretrained_models/Cnn14_16k_mAP=0.438.pth.gz.
+**NOTE: In /model/pretrained/cnn14.py, I'm hardcoding the path to be /model/pretrained/pretrained_models/Cnn14_16k_mAP=0.438.pth.gz.
 This would have to be changed in the future.
 Cnn14 only takes in gzip files so gzip your file beforehand**

 Steps: